wfpan/BiMo/README.md

 This directory contains other results not reported in our manuscript, such as *precision* and *f$_1$*.

 # Code
-This directory contains the software BiMo.jar to calculate BMR values of classes.
-It is a small part of our own developed software, SNAP, which can be obtained by emailing us (Email: wfpan@zjgsu.edu.cn).
-Please use your institutional email address.
-Otherwise, we may not be able to respond to your emails.

-# How to use our dataset and software
-The steps to use BiMoV1.0.jar is shown as follows.
-To run the software, you should install the jdk (java development kit) 1.6 (or higher) first in your computer.
-JDK can be downloaded from https://www.oracle.com/technetwork/java/javase/downloads/index.html
-- Download the BiMoV1.0.jar and the dataset file to the same directory.
-- Double-click the BiMoV1.0.jar
-- Select File->Open a CAN file...
-- Browse the data directory and select a specific CAN file (ending with .net).
-- Select Analysis -> BiCoRank
-- Then you will get the BMR values for each class in the popup window.
+This directory contains the software to replicate our work.

 # Cite our work
 If you use our dataset or tool, please cite our work.

-Weifeng Pan, Xiaolong Cui, Hua Ming, Zijiang Yang, Jingshu Chen, and Bo Jiang.
+Weifeng Pan, Xiaolong Cui, Hua Ming, Zijiang Yang, Jingshu Chen, Bo Jiang, and Mohamed Almukhtar.
 XXXXXXXXX.
 ACM Transactions on Software Engineering and Methodology (TOSEM), 2025. [[PDF](#)]